 Having this in mind, you need to prepare well, especially when working with very old or very new third-party tools.
 Inappropriate use of technologies, poor interfacing with hardware or operating systems can consequently be the reasons for a hitch.

-Solutions can be born, and everything can be resolved after some guessing, troubleshooting, experimenting, and researching for solutions.
+Solutions can be born, and everything can be resolved after some guessing, troubleshooting, experimenting, and researching.
 Nonetheless, there is still a loss since nobody can control how time flies in solving problems.
 And as they say, time is money.

 If and when such bottlenecks with third-party integrations happen: How do I get out of the maze you may wonder?
 In this case, you need well-experienced system analysts and project managers that know their salt.
 You can also consult the software development team to know about the possible risks with your choice of technologies.